Design and main ideas

 Sequences and nesting

 When a series of things are read from a script, the resulting list of nodes produced can be viewed as a sequential list of "steps" to take, "events" to handle, or "instructions" to follow, for setting up or changing audio generation.
 For a sequence of nodes with no time offsets between them, the steps taken are a series of configuration changes made one immediately after the other, to set up how audio generation should run thereafter.
 Audio generation using the things configured is done until finished, or if the time for a next configuartion node to handle arrives, audio rendering is interrupted until that has been done.
-To run it all, the list of nodes can be examined once to figure out what data structures need to be allocated and prepared (how many oscillators, etc.), and a second time when actually using those for running the simplistic "program" the script has been translated into.
+To run it all, the list of nodes can be examined once to figure out what data structures need to be allocated and prepared (how many oscillators, etc.) in advance, and a second time when actually using those for running the simplistic "program" the script has been translated into.

 Main characteristics of the language